 Option 1 (UE-associated): Define a new class-1 message (e.g., RACH INDICATION) over Xn so that the S-NG-RAN can inform M-NG-RAN that one or more RACH reports are available at the UE.

 Option 2 (non-UE associated): Reuse ACCESS and MOBILITY INDICATION message over Xn.
 S-NG-RAN can indicate the RACH occurrence indication of multiple UEs to M-NG-RAN (e.g., by including an indication and NG-RAN node UE XnAP ID)

+Option 3 (non-UE-associated): Define a new class-1 message (e.g., RACH INDICATION) over Xn so that the S-NG-RAN can inform M-NG-RAN that one or more RACH reports are available at one or more UEs (e.g., by including an indication and NG-RAN node UE XnAP ID) as mentioned in [4]